SamTherapy/fediverse-imagebot/README.md

 ```
 0 * * * * cd /path/to/fediverse-imagebot && /usr/local/bin/yarn local -m "Message"
 ```
-This example will run the bot every hour on the hour with the post message `Message`.
+This example will run the bot every hour on the hour with the post message `Message` using images from the default `images` directory.

 An example of this configuration can be found at https://froth.zone/rinbot.
 ## Additional information